wi7a1ian/csharp-cpu-lab/README.md

  MinMaxParallel |   416.3257 us |  2.1792 us |  8.4402 us |   416.8833 us |
 ```

+- ILP option doesn't help because compiler has to do boundary checks for us.
+- Parallel is not fastest because of data sharing (cache invalidation).
+- Considering *single instruction, multiple data (SIMD)* does bring best performance boost when working with arrays.
+This can be achieved via `System.Numerics.Vectorization.Vector<T>` class in C#.

+#### Remember
+- Avoid nonsequential access
+- Consider SIMD operations (Vector<T>)

 ### AoS vs SoA
+Making programs that can use predictable memory patterns is important.
+It is even more important with a threaded program, so that the memory requests do not jump all over; otherwise the processing unit will be waiting for memory requests to be fulfilled.

-This is strongly connected to **Data Oriented Programming**.
-When working with arrays of structs, consider switching to struct of arrays instead, that can benefit from vectorization (SIMD instructions) and sequential data access.
+Aos-vs-soa term is strongly connected with **Data Oriented Programming**.
+When working with collections try to look for *hotpoints* that use several class/struct fields for calculations and then try to keep that data close by either using arrays-of-structs approach or struct-of-arrays instead.
+Either of those will be more beneficial from vectorization (SIMD instructions) and avoid cahce miss thanks to sequential data access.